ilo-token/ilo-token.github.io/README.md

 deno task build
 ```

+This builds `./main.js`.
 Then open `./index.html` using your favorite browser.

 Whenever you made changes to `./src/*.ts`, you'll need to run `deno task build` again and refresh the browser.
 Later I'll make a script to automate this.